nrwl/nx/docs/shared/migration/migration-angular.md

 As of Nx Console version 17.15.0, Angular CLI users will receive a notice periodically when running commands via Nx Console, asking if they want to use Nx to make their Angular commands faster.

-When you click this button, we’ll run the `nx init` command to decorate your Angular workspace with Nx, allowing for cached builds, and for you to share this cache with your teammates via Nx Cloud.
+When you click this button, we’ll run the `nx init` command to set up the Nx CLI, allowing for cached builds, and for you to share this cache with your teammates via Nx Cloud.

 The script will make the following changes: